PE and Sport at Castleview

 The impact of the sports funding is evident in the positive feedback received by the pupils, staff and parents.
 The impact can also be seen by the amount of children participating in the SSSN sporting competitions.
 Castleview School have already participated in the Year 3/4 Football tournament and Boccia and are now looking forward to more upcoming competitions.
 Our results in competitive sport last year were greatly improved and we acquired a number of trophies!

-We applied for our ‘School Games Kite Mark’ award to which we were awarded Silver, again demonstrating our commitment to the School Games and Competition.
-We are going for Gold by the end of this academic year!
+We applied for our ‘School Games Kite Mark’ award to which we were awarded Gold, again demonstrating our commitment to the School Games and Competition!